denko-rb/mruby-denko/README.md

 6. Flash and monitor serial output with: `idf.py -p YOUR_SERIAL_DEVICE flash monitor`

-7. If there are problems, first try `idf.py fullclean`.
-If that doesn't work, delete the file and folder shown below, then try `idf.py fullclean` and `idf.py build` again.
-    ```
-    components/mruby_component/esp32_build_config.rb.lock
-    components/mruby_component/mruby/build
-    ```
-    **Note:** All paths are relative to the chosen project's root.

-8. Each time you edit `main/storage/main.rb`, you must build and flash again.
-It's faster after the first build.
+7. Each time you edit `main/storage/main.rb`, you must build and flash again.
+Subsequent builds are faster thanks to caching.

+8. Run `idf.py clean` to reset the build and rebuild from scratch.

 ## Examples
 Here is the "Hello World" equivalent for microcontrollers.
 More examples [here](examples).